 “But?”
 I said.

 “Thanks to the oil crisis and Wilson fleecing the rich, not many are buying new luxury cars anymore,” said Hustler.
-“However, it means fewer cars are being manufactured so second hand has become much demand among the nouveau riche such as pop stars and football players.
+“However, it means fewer cars are being manufactured so second hand has become much demand among the nouveau riche, such as pop stars and football players.
 The bottom book price on this car is therefore currently worth more than its cost at new.
 I am therefore authorized to offer you eighteen thousand pounds providing you accept a banker’s draft and I drive it away today with all the relevant papers.”

-“I was expecting a lot more,” said dad.
+“I was expecting a lot more,” said Dad.

 “Sorry, sir but that is my final offer,” said Hustler.

-“Then I reluctantly accept,” said dad.
+“Then I reluctantly accept,” said Dad.

 We went inside where dad dug out the papers from the lobby filing cabinet and handed them over.
 Hustler extracted a draft from his jacket, filled in the amount, and handed it over.